 Each diver is given a purpose-designed gear rack to hang suit, BCD and regs and store their other equipment.
 The full set of gear remains here for the week, being washed down by the user and hung up straight after each dive.

 You can hang and store the clothes that you walked down to the dive centre in on this rack when you’re out for the dive.

-Within a few minutes the boat is back at the Dive Shop jetty.
-Everyone is expected to wash down their own gear in the labelled freshwater tanks on return, and store it on their own racks so it will be ready for the next dive.
+Within a few minutes, the boat is back at the Dive Shop jetty.
+Everyone is expected to wash down their own gear in the labeled freshwater tanks on return, and store it on their own racks so it will be ready for the next dive.

 On the full day expeditions very detailed instructions are issued prior to the trip, along with a briefing of the different dive sites and how to get the best out of them.